 - Make sure that nothing goes into that sausage that you don’t want to eat

 - Have any kind of fresh sausage, any time you want, without having to search out specialty retailers (I don’t know about your neck of the woods, but Irish sausages aren’t super common around mine)

 A lot of people are intimidated by the thought of making homemade sausage.
-But if you buy ground pork, all you have to do is mix that pork up with a few spices, taste for seasoning and than stuff it into a sausage casing – hardly rocket science.
+But if you buy ground pork, all you have to do is mix that pork up with a few spices, taste for seasoning and then stuff it into a sausage casing—hardly rocket science.

-And you don’t need any specialty equipment either.
-Since I generally only make sausages for home consumption, I don’t have a lot of expensive gear – I buy ground pork, so I don’t need a grinder, and I just use a funnel and a wooden spoon to stuff the meat into sausage casings - Pretty easy - pretty cheap.
+And you don’t need any special equipment either.
+Since I generally only make sausages for home consumption, I don’t have a lot of expensive gear—I buy ground pork, so I don’t need a grinder, and I just use a funnel and a wooden spoon to stuff the meat into sausage casings—pretty easy—pretty cheap.